philippotto-hauber/election-model/README.md

 - transform the **polls** of the 2024 campaign to a Stan-friendly format.
 See `data/polls_scenarios_2024.html` for the R code to do so along with plots describing the poll data

-- construct the prior for the model estimation.
+- construct the **prior** for the model estimation.
 This includes the fundamental forecast (as a prior on the expected vote share on election day)!
 For the underlying R code, a discussion of the priors and a visualization of the prior predictive distribution (in particular the prior probability of each party winning the election) see `priors/construct_priors.html`

 - given the prior and data, **estimate** the model.
 See the R script `model/estimate_models.r` which compiles and samples from the Stan script `model/election_model.stan`

-- process the MCMC output from the model estimation and calculate the mean vote shares and win probalities.
+- process the MCMC output from the model estimation and **calculate the mean vote shares and win probalities**.
 See `results/export_and_plot_results.html` for the underlying R code that generates the csv-files and plots the results

 - **backtest** the model's performance in three previous elections (each with a different winner).
 Plots of the results are in `backtest/plot_backtest_results_XXXX.html` where XXXX is the year of the election.
-A short summary:
+A short summary of the results:
-    - XXXX
+    - Throughout the election campaign, the model assigns a probability of more than 50 percent to a PDAL win (with occasional exceptions); on election day, the probability is even higher which is in line with a clear lead in the expected popular vote
-    - YYYY
+    - The model severely underestimates CC's probability of winning in the 2005 election.
+While it assigns a probability of around 40 percent to a CC win on election day, this appears to be more of a fluke: for most of the campaign the model does not see the CC anywhere near a win.
+However, the forecast of the CC's share of the popular vote is actually quite accurate
-    - ZZZZ
+    - The model's performance in the 2019 election is somewhere in the middle: for large parts of the campaign the DGM - winner of the 2019 election - is deemed to be neck-and-neck with the PDAL in terms of win probabilities

 ## Notes

-- throughout the code and documentation, I use the terms province and state interchangeably!
+- throughout the code and documentation, I use the terms "province" and "state" interchangeably!

 - some of the notebooks are more polished than others!